 Size: 30mm x 13mm | Washing machine safe: Yes | Dishwasher safe: Yes | Microwave safe: Yes

-MyNameTags offers both sticker labels and iron on labels.
+MyNameTags offers both sticker labels and iron-on labels.
 The iron-on labels are best suited for clothing, including socks and underwear, while the sticker labels work for pretty much anything else.
 The regular stickers have an antibacterial layer to kill any bacteria on the surface of the labels, which is a great bonus if your kids love to get messy.

 They come in a pack of 56 and are super easy to create and personalise.
 All you have to do is type your child's name (and your telephone number, if you want to add this).
 Next, pick from their selections of designs and fonts.
 Finally, select whether you want iron-on or just the regular stickers.
-Nirali commented that her son "had a fab time picking the design labels".

 Parent tester Charlotte, mum of a 4 year old uses the iron on labels and loved how you could customise them, and even choose a robin, her daughter's favourite bird.